QuincyForbes/GoIPFRest/README.md

 - `GET /metadata`: Returns a list of all metadata items in the DynamoDB table.
 - `GET /metadata/{cid}`: Returns the metadata item with the specified CID.
-- `POST /metadata`: Adds a new metadata item to the DynamoDB table.

 ## Contributing